-When you don’t know how to replace a door, you have a few options:
+When you don’t know how to install an exterior door, you have a few options:

 - Leave the old one and pray a wolf doesn’t huff and puff and blow it down

-- Buy a new one and pay someone else to install it
+- Buy a new exterior door and pay someone else to install it

-- Learn to DIY a new door yourself and hope it doesn’t fall out
+- Install the exterior door yourself and hope it doesn’t fall out

 - Call a friend who knows what the heck they’re doing and watch and learn.

-And this is how I replaced my exterior door!
+And this is how I installed my exterior door and painted it to last!
 (Click here to read how I painted and stenciled it)

-How to Replace and Paint Your Exterior Door
+How to Install and Paint an Exterior Door

-- Prehung steel door (I got this one from Home Depot)
+- Prehung steel door (I got new exterior door one from Home Depot)